bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 **3. Configure project settings**

-The test projects setting needs to be set accordingly:
+The test projects setting needs to be set to the following:

 - the project's SDK to `Microsoft.NET.Sdk.Razor`
 - set `RazorLangVersion` to `3.0`